Super (2010 American film): Production

 Rainn Wilson, James Gunn and Elliot Page at the SXSW film festival.

 Super was filmed between December 9, 2009, and January 24, 2010, in Shreveport, Louisiana, with additional shooting at director James Gunn's home in Los Angeles, California (the comic book store shown in the film is a real store, ComicSmash, in Studio City).
 Since the film was a low-budget, independent project, everyone involved in the film was paid scale (the minimum allowed by the Screen Actors Guild).
 Tyler Bates worked on the soundtrack.

 Gunn has said in interviews that he had been working on the script for Super since 2002, but he had a hard time getting it made, as producers felt that the content was too violent and esoteric.
 In addition, Gunn had a hard time deciding on the right actor to play Frank; John C. Reilly was Gunn's top choice, but he wasn't considered to be a big enough star for the film to get made.
 After Slither was made, Gunn had effectively put the project on hold until his ex-wife Jenna Fischer encouraged him to go through with it and recommended Rainn Wilson, her co-star from The Office.
 Wilson read the script while on set and decided he wanted to join the film, and in turn sent the script to Elliot Page, with whom he had worked in Juno, who immediately accepted the role of Libby.

 Super was Gunn's second film dealing with superheroes, the first being The Specials in 2000 that he wrote, but did not direct.
 Gunn has said that examining superheroes from a different angle interests him, and that he may do more films concerning the subject in the future.
-He was later chosen to direct the 2014 Marvel Studios superhero film Guardians of the Galaxy, its 2017 and 2023 sequels, Guardians of the Galaxy Vol. 2 and Guardians of the Galaxy Vol. 3, the 2021 DC Comics film The Suicide Squad and its 2022 TV series spin-off Peacemaker, and produced the 2019 dark superhero horror film Brightburn, in which Rainn Wilson also briefly reprises his role as Frank Darbo in photographic form indicating that Super and Brightburn are set in the same universe.
+He was later chosen to direct the Marvel Studios superhero film Guardians of the Galaxy (2014), its sequels, Vol. 2 (2017) and Vol. 3 (2023), the DC Comics film The Suicide Squad (2021) and its television spin-off Peacemaker (2022–2025).
+He also became co-CEO of DC Studios in 2022, writing and directing the films Superman (2025) and its sequel Man of Tomorrow (2027).
+He also produced the superhero horror film Brightburn (2019), in which Wilson also briefly reprises his role as Frank Darbo in photographic form indicating that Super and Brightburn are set in the same universe.